December 30, 2025

 In addition to the 10 provinces, there are 3 Territories in Canada

-North West Territories and Yukon have PNPs for skilled immigrants, while Nunavut has none.
+The Northwest Territories and Yukon have PNPs for skilled immigrants, while Nunavut does not.

-Canada is a distinct country with many of the provinces doing their things differently.
+Canada is a distinct country with many provinces doing things differently.
 So, the requirements for nominations are also different in each province.

-Beyond interest, there are other boxes of eligibility, and financial capability as I always say.
-And I will highlight the programs below with links to the program pages for you to read more details.
+Beyond interest, there are other boxes of eligibility and financial capability, as I always say.
+I will highlight the programs below with links to the program pages for you to read more details.

-• The AINP has 2 streams for foreign workers who are living and working in Alberta, or plan to live and work there.
+AAIP has 4 streams for foreign workers who are living and working in Alberta, or plan to live and work here:

-For the Express Entry aligned AINP, the eligible candidates must have a minimum CRS score of 300.
-More information about the AINP and how to apply is available here
+For the Express Entry-aligned AAIP, the eligible candidates must have a minimum CRS score of 300.
+More information about the AAIPP and how to apply is available here

 2) British Columbia PNP

-The Express Entry BC (EEBC) stream of the BC Provincial Nominee Program (BC PNP) connects to the federal Express Entry system.
-It’s a faster way for eligible skilled workers to gain permanent residence in B.C.
+The Express Entry BC (EEBC) stream of the BC Provincial Nominee Program (BC PNP) helps eligible skilled workers to gain permanent residence in B.C.

 Generally, if you are applying from outside Canada, you will need a job offer from an employer in British Columbia to be eligible.
-More information on each of the 4 sub-categories is available here
+More information on each of the streams is available here

 There are also other pathways in the BC PNP (that are not aligned to the Express Entry system) for candidates who want to become permanent residents in British Columbia, Canada.